panoptesDev/spl-token-wallet/README.md

-# SafeCoin and SafeCoin Token Wallet
+# SafeCoin and SafeCoin Token Wallet - BETA

 Example SafeCoin wallet, from Solana wallet with support for [SPL tokens](https://spl.solana.com/token) and Serum integration.